linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 # Initialize and Run Azure Sandbox
 Ensure you have a Azure account.
 As part of sandbox we use Terraform to provision a resource group, storage account, and blob container within that storage account.

+## Creating an Azure Account

+Create an Azure account [here](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account).
+If you haven't created one already, you can use the free trial to get free credits.
+Create a subscription using this free trial, or with another option if the free trial is over.

+### Creating a Storage Account

+A storage account must be created to hold the backend terraform files.
+Create a new storage account using an arbitrary resource group.
+It is typical to name these resources starting with `tfbackend`.
+Then, within this storage account, create a new blob container.
+Note the resource group name, storage account name, and blob container name.
+Also note the storage account key, which can be found in the "Access keys" sidebar option in the storage account.
+These variables will be used when configuring the backend.

 ## Azure Login

 Install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/), and ensure that you are logged in with your Azure account.
 You can login in multiple ways.